asimonov/CarND-Vehicle-Detection/README.md

 In the above image the low four images, from left to right from top to bottom are as follows: raw windows identified, raw heatmap, thresholded heatmap, labelled regions.

+Having the diagnostic view of the pipeline was really beneficial for me to understand where my classifier performance needs improvement.
+I started with RGB colorspace and tried both LinearSVC and SVC with kernels 'linear' and 'rbf'.
+RBF kernel was too slow so I did not even use it in window search.
+Linear SVM was giving 99%+ accuracy, but there were still too many false positives on individual frames, sometimes sequentially.
+So I could not eliminate them successfully using heatmap averaging.
+At this point I started to use decision function values (and show them in my diagnostic view as red circles with radius proportional to decision function value).
+I was weighting my heatmaps with decision function values.
+That improved things.
+But when false positives appeared in sequential frames I still could not eliminate them using thresholding only.

+That's when I returned to feature engineering.
+I first tried to use ALL channels for HOG, which improved things a little, but still not enough.
+Then I switched to YUV color space.
+This was a good step forward as I started to see less false positives and they started to be more random, not appearing in consequtive frames.
+But the main improvement was to switch to YCrCb color space.
+That practically eliminated all false positives.
+Even though it improved classifier validation performance by just 0.1% the result on the video was perfect.
+And of course along all these steps I had multiple iterations trying to fine-tune heatmap averaging and thresholding parameters, but what I have found is the performance of the classifier is key.

 The final project video (just Vehicle Detection) shows full diagnostic view [here](./project_video_annotated_vehicles.mp4)